Becoming a Steward of the Land: UME Forestry Program Offers Certification Course

-Learn to be a steward of the land this fall with the University of Maryland Extension General Forestry Course.
-This online course will be offered beginning Sept.1 through Dec.
-15, 2021.
-Registration is now open, and interested participants can learn how to register at go.umd.edu/GFC.
+Learn to be a steward of the land this fall with the University of Maryland Extension’s General Forestry Course.
+The online course features revised content with updated with many new full-color photos and graphics, and will run from September 1 through December 15, 2022.
+Registration is now open, and interested participants can register online at extension.umd.edu/forestry-course.

-To learn more about the course and what it entails, go to go.umd.edu/GFC.
-There you can read a lesson from the text, view an interactive exercise, and read through detailed course information and FAQs.
+To learn more about the course and what it entails, go to extension.umd.edu/forestry-course.
+There you can read lessons from the text, preview an exercise, read through detailed course information, and more.

 For more information, contact Andrew Kling at the University of Maryland Extension Western Maryland Research & Education Center at 301-432-2767, ext.
 307, or via email at firstname.lastname@example.org.